kubernetes/ingress-nginx/NEW_CONTRIBUTOR.md

 ### Approaching the problem

 Not everybody knows everything.
 But the factors that help are a love/passion for this to begin.
-But to move forward, its the approach and not the knowledge that sustains prolonged joy, while working on issues.
+But to move forward, it's the approach and not the knowledge that sustains prolonged joy, while working on issues.
 If the approach is simple and powered by good-wishes-for-community, then info & tools are forthcoming and easy.

 Here we take a bird's eye-view of the hops in the network plumbing, that a packet takes, from source to destination, when we run `curl`, from a laptop to a nginx webserver process, running in a container, inside a pod, inside a Kubernetes cluster, created using `kind` or `minikube` or any other cluster-management tool.

 ### [Kind](https://kind.sigs.k8s.io/) cluster example on a Linux Host

 #### TL;DR
 The destination of the packet from the curl command, is looked up, in the `routing table`.
-Based on the route, the the packet first travels to the virtual bridge `172.18.0.1` interface, created by docker, when we created the kind cluster on a laptop.
+Based on the route, the packet first travels to the virtual bridge `172.18.0.1` interface, created by docker, when we created the kind cluster on a laptop.
 Next the packet is forwarded to `172.18.0.2`(See below on how we got this IP address), within the kind cluster.
 The `kube-proxy` container creates iptables rules that make sure the packet goes to the correct pod ip in this case `10.244.0.5`

 Command:
 ```